Running Scared (1986 film)

-Running Scared is a 1986 American action comedy film directed by Peter Hyams and written by Gary Devore and Jimmy Huston.
+Running Scared is a 1986 American buddy cop action comedy film shot and directed by Peter Hyams, and written by Gary Devore and Jimmy Huston.
 It stars Gregory Hines and Billy Crystal as two Chicago police officers who attempt to bring down a drug dealer before they retire.

-The film was released by Metro-Goldwyn-Mayer on June 27, 1986.
+The film was released by MGM Entertainment Co. on June 27, 1986.
 It received mixed reviews, with praise for the performances of Hines and Crystal, but criticism for its mix of action and comedy, and grossed over $38 million.